OpenEvalProject/evals/manuscripts/elife-53103/v2/manuscript.md

 Therefore, a specific lipoprotein LTP and its cognate receptor LpR1 may mediate the effect of HFD on the onset of starvation-induced hyperactivity.
 Detailed mechanistic studies of LTP-LpR1 signaling are required to fully elucidate their functions in regulating neuronal autophagy and AKHR protein accumulation upon HFD feeding.

-## Diet-independent hyperlipidemia also enhanced starvation-induced hyperactivity
+### Diet-independent hyperlipidemia also enhanced starvation-induced hyperactivity

 HFD is known to be a robust reward signal and can induce food craving (de Macedo et al., 2016).
 We therefore asked whether enhanced starvation-induced hyperactivity by HFD was solely mediated by excess lipid uptake, or HFD feeding also exerted other non-metabolic effects.
 By knocking down LpR1 in the fat body, the major organ for lipid storage and metabolism (Zheng et al., 2016), we generated diet-independent hyperlipidemia in ND-fed flies (Figure 8A–B).
 Notably, similar effect was also observed in mouse models (Wang et al., 2016).

 ![Figure 8.](https://cdn.elifesciences.org/articles/53103/elife-53103-fig8-v2.jpg)

-**Figure 8.:** + neurons and starvation-induced hyperactivity.(A–B) Average levels of cholesterol (A) and triglyceride (B) in the hemolymph of the indicated genotypes (n = 4–11 biological replicates, each containing 60 flies).
+**Figure 8.:** (A–B) Average levels of cholesterol (A) and triglyceride (B) in the hemolymph of the indicated genotypes (n = 4–11 biological replicates, each containing 60 flies).
 (C–F) The levels of phosphorylated p70s6k (C–D) and AKHR-flag (E–F) from the head tissues of indicated genotypes (n = 4 biological replicates, each containing 25 flies).
 (G1-3) Midline crossing activity of indicated genotypes and diet treatments assayed in the presence or absence of 5% sucrose (n = 41–63).
-(G) Average daily midline crossing activity of fed flies assayed in G1-G3.
-(4G) Starvation-induced hyperactivity of flies assayed in G1-G3. ns, p>0.05; *p<0.05; ***p<0.001; ****p<0.0001.
+(G4) Average daily midline crossing activity of fed flies assayed in G1-G3.
+(G5) Starvation-induced hyperactivity of flies assayed in G1-G3. ns, p>0.05; *p<0.05; ***p<0.001; ****p<0.0001.
 Student’s t-test, one-way and two-way ANOVA followed by post hoc test with Bonferroni correction were used for multiple comparisons when applicable.
-(5H) A working model: We propose the following working model based on our results.
+(H) A working model: We propose the following working model based on our results.
 AKHR protein levels in AKHR+ neurons are well maintained via protein expression and autophagic protein degradation.
 Under ND feeding, starvation induces the expression and release of AKH, which in turn activates AKHR+ neurons and hence the release of OA.
 OA signaling promotes starvation-induced hyperactivity in these starved flies.
 Upon HFD feeding, however, the regulation of starvation-induced hyperactivity is disrupted and greatly enhanced.
 Mechanistically, LTP delivers excess dietary lipids to AKHR+ neurons via its cognate receptor LpR1.
 Subsequently, neuronal autophagy is suppressed in AKHR+ neurons via AMPK-TOR signaling, which leads to AKHR accumulation.
-As a result, AKHR+ neurons become hyper sensitive to AKH and therefore starvation-induced hyperactivity is enhanced.Figure 8—source data 1.Figure 8.
+As a result, AKHR+ neurons become hyper sensitive to AKH and therefore starvation-induced hyperactivity is enhanced.

 We then asked whether diet-independent hyperlipidemia had similar effects on AKHR accumulation and starvation-induced hyperactivity as HFD feeding.
 Compared with the control group, the phosphorylation of p70S6K in the diet-independent hyperlipidemia group was significantly up-regulated (Figure 8C–D).
 These results showed that like HFD feeding, diet-independent hyperlipidemia also activated TOR signaling.
 In addition, diet-independent hyperlipidemia led to upregulated AKHR accumulation (Figure 8E–F), mimicking the effect of HFD feeding.
 Consistent with these results, these ND-fed, hyperlipidemic flies showed significantly stronger starvation-induced hyperactivity than the two control groups (Figure 8G), which was comparable to that of HFD-fed flies (Figure 8G).
 Taken together, diet-independent hyperlipidemia phenocopied the effect of HFD feeding, suggesting that HFD feeding likely induces hyperlipidemia in fruit flies, which subsequently results in the cellular and circuitry changes underlying enhanced starvation-induced hyperactivity.